Boucheron

-Founded by Frédéric Boucheron in 1858 with the opening of his first store in the Galerie de Valois at Palais-Royal during the Second French Empire.
+Frédéric Boucheron founded the house in 1858, opening his first store in the Galerie de Valois at Palais-Royal during the Second French Empire.
 He established his atelier in 1866 and won the Gold Medal at the 1867 Exposition Universelle.
-In 1879, Boucheron developed the revolutionary clasp-less necklace, which helped win the Grand Prix for Outstanding Innovation at the 1889 World's Fair.
-In 1893, Frédéric Boucheron became the first jeweler to move to Place Vendôme, choosing number 26 for its sunny corner that would make diamonds sparkle brilliantly.
-After Frédéric's death in 1902, his descendants continued the family business.
-The house expanded internationally with stores in Moscow (1893), London (1903), and later Japan (1973).
-In 1994, the family sold to Schweizerhall, and in 2000 Boucheron was acquired by Gucci Group, which was subsequently purchased by PPR (now Kering) in 2004.
-Notable collaborations include work with Girard-Perregaux (2007) and MB&F (2010) for exclusive timepieces.
+In 1879, Boucheron developed the clasp-less necklace, which helped win the Grand Prix for Outstanding Innovation at the 1889 World's Fair.
+In 1893, Frédéric became the first jeweler to move to Place Vendôme, choosing number 26 for its sunny corner that would make diamonds sparkle.
+After his death in 1902, descendants continued the family business, expanding internationally with stores in Moscow, London, and later Japan.
+In 1994, the family sold to Schweizerhall.
+In 2000, Boucheron was acquired by Gucci Group, which was subsequently purchased by PPR (now Kering) in 2004.
+Notable watch collaborations include work with Girard-Perregaux and MB&F.

 Haute HorlogerieMOVEMENT TYPES